-Cumberland County had completed a Consolidated Plan (a 5-year Strategic Plan) for the 2015-2019 program years that identifies the goals and objectives to carrying out activities related to affordable housing, homelessness, and non-housing Community Development activities.
-Cumberland County is required to prepare and submit a one-year community development action plan that provides a narrative description of the projects and activities that are expected to be implemented and funded with entitlement funds and competitive awards that are received from the U.S. Department of Housing and Urban Development (HUD) for the 2018 Program Year.
-The 2018 Annual Action Plan will be the fourth year of achieving goals outlined in the Consolidated Plan for the program period 2015-2019.
+The U.S. Department of Housing and Urban Development (HUD) allocates the Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) entitlement funds to Cumberland County annually.
+As part of meeting HUD's requirement, Cumberland County had completed a Consolidated Plan (a 5-year Strategic Plan) for the 2015-2019 program years that identifies the goals and objectives to carrying out activities related to affordable housing, homelessness, and non-housing Community Development activities.
+Cumberland County is required to prepare and submit a one-year community development action plan that provides a narrative description of the projects and activities that are expected to be implemented and funded with the entitlement funds and other funding sources that are received from HUD and other resources for the 2019 Program Year.
+The 2019 Annual Action Plan will be the fifth year of achieving goals outlined in the Consolidated Plan for the program years 2015-2019.
 As an urban county entitlement, Cumberland County receives an annual allocation of Community Development Block Grant (CDBG) and Home Investment Partnership Program (HOME) funding from HUD.
 The geographic service areas include all of the unincorporated areas and the eight municipalities participating in the County's program.